 As a reminder, the suit of wands is driven by masculine energy and usually represents willpower, change, and an impulse to create and make something new.
 Scholars and academics have connected the suit of wands to the classical element of fire, and most of the cards from that suit embody the symbolic attributes of this element, one way or another.

-Minor Arcana card: the King of Wands
+Minor Arcana: Positive elements of King of Wands

 The King of Wands is sitting on his throne, looking to the left, with the staff representing the symbol of his suit in his right hand.
 He seems unusually quiet and impassioned when you consider he is supposed to embody the quintessential nature of the suit of Wands, and as such could be expected to be wilder and more energetic like a flame.